 Registering for Technical Exams

-Technical exams are offered each Spring and Fall.
-About four months before that we will post the exam dates on this page, and you will be able to register for the exams in myAPEGA.
-You can write a maximum of six technical exams per exam session.
+Technical exams are offered each Spring (May - June) and Fall (October - November .
+Approximately four months before that we will post the exam dates on this page, and you will be able to register for the exams in myAPEGA.
+You can write a maximum of five technical exams per exam session.

 After APEGA has processed your application, we will email you your confirmation and receipt.

-In order to ensure that applicants can take Technical Examinations in 2021 without risk of disruptions due to pandemic restrictions, the exam program has been transitioned from paper-based to computer-based remote proctored.
-With the Technical Examinations moving from paper-based to computer-based remote proctoring, prices for the Technical Examinations need to be increased in 2021 to cover the additional costs associated with the migration to computer-based and remote proctoring.
+In 2021 the Technical Examinations program was transitioned from paper-based to computer-based remote proctored.
+With the Technical Examinations moving from paper-based to computer-based remote proctoring, prices for the Technical Examinations need to be increased to cover the additional costs associated with the migration to computer-based and remote proctoring.

 Each technical exam you register for has a fee of $500 + GST.